 James A. Fishburne was born in Waynesboro, Virginia, on April 10, 1850.
 Of German descent, his family immigrated to Pennsylvania in 1749.
 His grandfather brought the family to Staunton in 1784.
 Daniel Fishburne, James’ father, moved to Waynesboro in 1819 as a young man.
 At that time, Waynesboro was a small settlement on the stage road from Staunton to Charlottesville.
 As the town grew, Daniel prospered as a flourishing general store owner.
 James was the eleventh of fourteen children.

 The Civil War interrupted James’ happy childhood years and brought tragedy to his family.
-He was an independent and resourceful young man, however, and by the age of sixteen, had made enough money to enter Washington College (now Washington and Lee University) and the four years he spent there (1866-1870) under General Robert E. Lee, profoundly influenced his life.
-With James’ desire to become a teacher and open his own school, as well as General Lee’s encouragement, James soon saw his dream materialize.
-The General’s love of duty, honor, and his fellow man is clearly seen in the principles on which the Fishburne Military School was founded.
+He was an independent and resourceful young man, however, and by the age of sixteen, had made enough money to enter Washington College (now Washington and Lee University) and the four years he spent there (1866-1870) profoundly influenced his life.
+With James’ desire to become a teacher and open his own school, James soon saw his dream materialize.
+His love of duty, honor, and his fellow man is clearly seen in the principles on which the Fishburne Military School was founded.

 The Proprietorship / 1879 – 1916